 In places like Panay and Samar, we’re focused on supporting affected communities over the long term.
 Our Livelihoods Assistance Programs, for example, provide small-scale grants and support to help communities return to work.
-We’re also supporting women’s groups, cooperatives and other community-based organizations, ensuring that our efforts directly improve the lives of those most vulnerable.
+We’re also supporting women’s groups, cooperatives and other community-based organisations, ensuring that our efforts directly improve the lives of those most vulnerable.

-Population: 107.6 million (July 2014 est.)
+Population: 102.62 million (July 2016 est.)

-Maternal mortality: 99 deaths/100,000 live births (2010)
+Maternal mortality: 114 deaths/100,000 live births (2015 est.)

-Access to improved drinking water: 79.4% (urban), 69.4% (rural)
+Access to improved drinking water: 91.8% (93.7% urban, 90.3% rural)

-Source: CIA World Factbook
+Source: CIA World Factbook, *UNICEF, ^World Bank

 54,200 households received food packages